 Take a look at the sidewalk in the above picture.
 You can clearly see where the Park Avenue building’s sidewalk ends, and the other building’s begins.
 This is not the problem.
 The below photo is.

-Park Avenue has both uptown and downtown traffic, and the two traffic directions are separated by a median that houses little green areas with grass and trees and flowers.
+Park Avenue has both uptown and downtown traffic, and the two traffic directions are separated by a median that houses little green areas with grass, trees, and flowers.
 At the tips of the median at each intersecting street is a little rounded portion of sidewalk that people can walk on (it also serves to indicate to drivers where they shouldn’t drive).
 Apparently, no one takes responsibility to clear the snow off this little “island” when it snows.

 On a morning like this, when snow is still falling, it really isn’t an issue.
 However, once the snow stops, and the path gets trampled on even more, it becomes nothing but compacted ice, which can be very slippery.
 While yours truly hasn’t slipped on it (yet), it is easily the most hazardous part of my daily commute.